BergCastro/gympoint/README.md

 ## Description

-Back-end, front-end and mobile aplication for the Rocketseat Bootcamp GoStack (Gympoint).
+Back-end, front-end and mobile application for the Rocketseat Bootcamp GoStack (Gympoint).

 ## Prerequisites